-Navaz has completed Grade 6 piano from the Royal School of Music, London.
-She has a BA in Psychology, Literature and Journalism, and an MA in Literature.
-Navaz is also a trained Montessori teacher and this philosophy enriches her practice as an early childhood music educator.
-She has been working with Music Works Magic for the last 8 years, running programs in various kindergartens and early learning centres across Melbourne.
+Navaz has completed Grade 6 piano from the Royal School of Music, London, and is also a trained Montessori teacher and this philosophy enriches her practice as an early childhood music educator.
+She has been working with Music Works Magic since 2011 running programs in various kindergartens and early learning centres across Melbourne.

 Olivia Federow-Yemm grew up immersed in music and was in the Young Voices of Melbourne training program for over fifteen years.
 This strong foundation of Kodaly based learning has contributed greatly to the musician she is today.